AnujSinghal21/Starbugs/README.md

 ### Cloning the Repository

--Clone the following repository in a directory
+- Clone the following repository in a directory

 ```
 git clone  git@github.com:atulyasndrm/CS253_StarBugs.git